 Basically, what that means is not just anyone can sign into your account can start watching - you can only do so using one of your four approved devices.
 You can add and remove devices to fill the four slots but you can only do so once a month, so be careful with who you decide to share your account with!

-As previously mentioned, the Entertainment Pass grants you access to 11 live TV channels including the much-coveted Sky Atlantic, as well as Sky One, Fox, Gold, Sky Living, Comedy Central, Discovery Channel, Sky Arts, MTV, SYFY and Nat Geo Wild.
+As previously mentioned, the Entertainment Pass grants you access to over 10 live TV channels including the much-coveted Sky Atlantic, as well as Sky One, Fox, Gold, Sky Living, Comedy Central, Discovery Channel, Sky Arts, MTV, SYFY and Nat Geo Wild.

-Having access to live TV online is novel and great to have but NOW TV is first and foremost an on-demand service and if you’re going to shell out €15 a month to use it you are most likely coming for the 250 boxsets on offer.
+Having access to live TV online is novel and great to have but NOW TV is first and foremost an on-demand service and if you’re going to shell out €15 a month to use it you are most likely coming for the 300 or so boxsets on offer.

 The big draw here for most people is undoubtedly going to be access to big HBO shows that become available very soon after they are released in the US - but be warned, the most coveted shows don't stick around on the service for long!